ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/iceberg.md

 ## Arguments

-Description of the arguments coincides with decription of arguments in table functions `s3`, `azureBlobStorage` and `file` correspondingly.
+Description of the arguments coincides with description of arguments in table functions `s3`, `azureBlobStorage` and `file` correspondingly.
 `format` stands for the format of data files in the Iceberg table.

 **Returned value**